mmacy/cosmos-python-prototype/doc/doc_guidance.md

   * "What errors/exceptions are commonly encountered when using this method?"
   * "How do I gracefully handle and recover from this exception?
 Best ways for preventing it from occurring in the first place?"
 * **Crosslink** between your reference docs, the README, and conceptual docs.
-  * Provide links to types/members in the reference documentation from the README and conceptual docs, and vice-versa
+  * Provide links to types/members in the reference documentation from the README and conceptual docs, and vice-versa.

-> TIP: Doc validation tools are available for most languages to help validate your in-code documentation.
+* Code documentation **validation tools** are available for most languages to help validate your in-code documentation--use them!
 For example, Python docstrings can be validated with [flake8-docstrings][tool_flake8docstrings], [pydocstyle][tool_pydocstyle], and [docformatter][tool_docformatter].

+> TIP: See the Cosmos DB Python SDK [API reference][docs_api_ref_cosmosdb] for an example of SDK reference documentation that follows this guidance.

 ## Conceptual